LCCC ‘Keep the Ball Rolling’ Fund 2022

 Applications for funding, up to a maximum of £3,000, must demonstrate how the proposal responds to the key themes as outlined below in Programme Criteria.

-Applications will be assessed mid-August with the successful applicants notified in early September.
+Applications will be assessed late-August to early September with the successful applicants notified in late September.

 The Lisburn & Castlereagh City Council fund is open to constituted Sports Clubs who are affiliated to their National Governing body as well as their local Sports Advisory Body, Sport Lisburn & Castlereagh.
 Other voluntary organisations within a sporting context, who can demonstrate the appropriate governance and insurance may also be eligible.
 This grant is exclusively for clubs/groups based in the Lisburn & Castlereagh City Council area that meet the following criteria: